jyefi/hdg/README.md

 java -jar <jar file> user=johnDoe pass=MySuperSecretPassword1234 attendType=entrada

 ```
-With that execution, will start test program to log in or log out
+With that execution, will start test program to log in or log out, and it will show the results in the command line.

+## Future releases ##

+- Send an email to communicate the result to the user
+- Random time before/after
+- Read program params from a file